 Oxfam America advocates for a left-of-center agenda that cites inequality as a catchall justification to support left-leaning domestic taxation, climate policies, immigration policies, and labor policies among other things.
 Moreover, the group promotes the concept of “global citizenship” which serves as a basis for its advocacy regarding federal spending on foreign aid, international institutions that can override national policy, and social justice trade deals which would sacrifice market demands for the reduction of global poverty, turning global trade into an economic redistribution program.

 Oxfam America boasts that it does not take U.S. Government grants, but other Oxfam organizations in its international network have received nearly $100 million in U.S. government grants from USAID.

 Oxfam America is a 501(c)(3) nonprofit associated with the 501(c)(4) social welfare organization Oxfam America Advocacy Fund.

 In 1942, a group of Quaker intellectuals, social activists, and Oxford academics formed the Oxford Committee for Famine Relief in response to the plight of refugees in Greece.
-As the situation in Europe improved, Oxfam’s attention shifted to addressing the needs of people in developing countries.
+As the situation in Europe improved, Oxfam’s attention shifted to address the needs of people in developing countries.

 Oxfam America’s social justice campaigns program is the group’s main U.S. advocacy operation through which it lobbies Congress and the executive branch; creates “action-oriented research”; organizes briefings, conferences, and speaker tours; issues reports; and conducts outreach to advocate for its policy preferences.

-Oxfam America’s current “values” statement emphasizes three liberal policy areas, “inequality,” “climate change,” and “threats to minorities, refugees, and immigrants.”
+Oxfam America’s current “values” statement emphasizes three liberal policy areas: “inequality,” “climate change,” and “threats to minorities, refugees, and immigrants.”

 Heroes for Hope